sylefeb/Silice/learn-silice/Documentation.md

 (Section <a href="#sec:bindings" data-reference-type="ref" data-reference="sec:bindings">3.6.4</a>)
 and `ID_right` a variable identifier.

-Note that only identifiers are allowed in bindings: access to tables and swizzling are not allowed.
-This can be alleviated using expression trackers, see Section <a href="#sec:exprtrack" data-reference-type="ref" data-reference="sec:exprtrack">3.6.6</a>.

-Combined with `autorun` such bindings allow to instantiate and immediately run an algorithm to drive some of the parent algorithm variables.
+Combined with `autorun` such bindings allow to instantiate and immediately run a unit to drive some of the parent unit variables.
 Here is an example:

 ``` c